29 Data Science Applications and Examples

 Veeva is a cloud software company that provides data and software solutions for the healthcare industry.
 The company’s reach extends through clinical, regulatory and commercial medical fields.
 Veeva’s Vault EDC uses data science to clean clinical trial findings and help medical professionals make adjustments mid-study.

-Related ReadingData Science Versus Computer Science: What’s the Difference?
+Related ReadingData Science vs. Computer Science: What’s the Difference?

 Transportation and Logistics Data Science Examples

 While both biking and public transit can curb driving-related emissions, data science can do the same by optimizing road routes.
-And though data-driven route adjustments are often small, they can help save thousands of gallons of gas when spread across hundreds of trips and vehicles — even among companies that aren’t explicitly eco-focused.
+And though data-driven route adjustments are often small, they can help save thousands of gallons of gas when spread across hundreds of trips and vehicles.
 Here are some examples of data science hitting the road.

 5. Modeling Traffic Patterns

 StreetLight uses data science to model traffic patterns for cars, bikes and pedestrians on North American streets.
 Based on a monthly influx of trillions of data points from smartphones, in-vehicle navigation devices and more, Streetlight’s traffic maps stay up-to-date.
-They’re more granular than mainstream maps apps too: they can identify groups of commuters that use multiple transit modes to get to work, like a train followed by a scooter.
+They can even identify groups of commuters who use multiple transit modes to get to work, like a train followed by a scooter.
 The company’s maps inform various city planning enterprises, including commuter transit design.

 6. Optimizing Food Delivery